-The fine carvings are the work of craftsmen who lived in the area not far from Bishops’ House, in Greenhill, Norton (once part of Derbyshire, now in Sheffield).
-David Bostwick has been researching these highly skilled craftsmen, who worked in plaster and in carvings, for many years.
-They were the subject of his PhD thesis, and he had first seen the connoisseur magazine advert in 1980, whilst working for Sheffield Museums (which often included work overseeing exhibitions at Bishops’ House).
-Almost forty years later, in 2018, Dr Bostwick put out a call for help in tracking down the chimneypiece to the Attingham Society, believing the chimneypiece to have probably ended up in America.
+The chimneypiece was the work of craftsmen who lived in the area not far from Bishops’ House, in Greenhill, Norton (once part of Derbyshire, now in Sheffield).
+The Rose family of joiners would go on to specialise in the plasterwork David was studying, making use of the same pattern books.
+David had also see the advert with the photograph of the chimneypiece, long before the rest of us in 1980!
+As he resumed his studies he put out a call for help in 2018 to the Attingham society, believing the chimneypiece had quite likely found its way to an American collector.
 There was no response.
-No response that is, until his fellow researcher, Andrew Bower (ex.
-English Heritage buildings inspector and vernacular buildings expert – who lives much closer in the Peak District!) made contact with David about the fireplace.
-He had seen David Bostwick’s call for help online, and he had just discovered the missing link that enabled him to track the chimneypiece down, to the South of England, where it had been sitting peacefully for almost 100 years.
+No response that is, until Andrew Bower made contact with David about the fireplace.
+He had seen David‘s call for help online, and he had just discovered the missing link that enabled him to track the chimneypiece down, to the South of England, where it had been sitting peacefully for almost 100 years.

 My immediate response to learning of the existence and location of Captain Blythe’s Chimneypiece (or WB1655 as we first called it!) was simply ‘we have to get it back!’.
 This was quickly followed by the realisation that, of course, the chances of a person owning this beautiful thing and relinquishing it were uncertain to say the least.